In Burkina Faso, voters left voiceless amid escalating violence | Law-Order

 In Burkina Faso, voters left voiceless amid escalating violence

 President Roch Marc Kabore is seeking a second term but analysts say it will be tight.
 He promised development and prosperity, but violence reigns.
-In the capital, where jihadists have carried out attacks in recent years, the army presence has increased in the lead-up to the vote.
-Armed soldiers patrol busy intersections on foot.
+At a rally in a stadium in Ouagadougou on Friday, Kabore offered thousands of flag-waving supporters a "future of security, where the displaced can regain their land... where we can enjoy better health."

+Outside, the police and army were ready in riot gear, part of a general increase in security in the lead-up to the vote that has some feeling nervous and hoping for change.
 "I cannot vote for the president," said Tapsoba Ali, 33.
 "It is under his regime that there have been all these problems.
 We want someone who can lead better."
-STRUGGLE TO VOTE

-In a crowded field of 13 candidates, two opponents stand out: former Finance Minister Zephirin Diabre, who came runner-up in 2015 and who has a lot of young support; and Eddie Komboigo who runs the party of ousted former President Blaise Campaore and enjoys the large funding network that brings.
+In a crowded field of 13 candidates, two opponents stand out: former finance minister Zephirin Diabre, who came runner-up in 2015 and who has a lot of young support; and Eddie Komboigo who runs the party of ousted former president Blaise Campaore and enjoys the large funding network that brings.
 Both have sought to exploit the security situation, which could hurt the president.
-Much of his votes come from the countryside where so many have fled.
+Many of his votes come from the countryside, from where so many have now fled.

 "Traditionally, cities are not favourable to the standing president.
 The current situation could reduce Kabore's chances of winning," said Siaka Coulibaly from the Center for Public Policy Monitoring by Citizens in Ouagadougou.
 On the dusty plain outside Ouagadougou, a rare few did make sure their vote would count.